What you need to know

 What are Web Content Accessibility Guidelines (WCAG)?

-The Web Content Accessibility Guidelines (WCAG) 2.0 standard is an international technical standard that has been adopted and in some cases required by federal, state and local law.
-It is part of website requirements as set forth by U.S. law under Section 508 and Section 504 of the Rehabilitation Act.
-The Rehabilitation Act affords Civil Rights to individuals with disabilities.
+The Web Content Accessibility Guidelines (WCAG) 2.0 is an international technical standard that has been adopted and in some cases required by federal, state, and local law.
+If a website meets guidelines it will be accessible to people with a wide range of abilities.

 What are some practical examples of WCAG guidelines?